guidefari/here_hugo/content/playlist/week-7.md

 Every track after that manages to make me dance, without fail.

-I just realised this was also shared last week, but truth be told it's been on repeat for those 2 weeks. timeless record.

 **Narcisuss** opening chords remind me of a popular hip hop beat I've been failing to find😅

 # Curated Tracks